I LOVE when I have been productive. As I type:

 *I have high-fiber oatmeal chocolate chip pancakes for Mufin's (Emily) breakfast tomorrow cooling on a rack.
 (Wednesdays are pancake/waffle day.)

-*I started a batch of whole wheat sourdough starter to make the Ultimate Amazing Bread that Candy from Keeping the Home makes (see link to her blog on my sidebar). *I have Oatmeal bread dough going in my bread maker.
+*I have Oatmeal bread dough going in my bread maker.
 I only use my maker to do the dough.
 I then remove it into a regular loaf pan for the second rise and bake a traditionally shaped loaf.
 I just don't like the shape of the pan in my breadmarker nor do I like having a hole in my loaf from the mixer paddle.

 *Dinner is planned and thawing.
 Today's menu is grilled pork steaks, tater tot bake and probably steamed cabbage.
 Dessert/snack will be fresh fruit.
 Sidenote: I got a great deal on meat at Cub Foods last weekend.
 Ended up being about $1.41 per MEAL!
 Woohoo!